The Rental Rehabilitation Loan Program offers rehabilitation assistance to responsible investors who agree to rent to

 - Plumbing, electrical, heating

 - Kitchen, bath, and other rehab projects are possible

 The property must meet building code requirements upon completion of the rehab.
 In addition, the property must pass periodic re-inspections over a 5-year period.

 Tenant Income Guidelines (06/15/2017) and Rent Controls (6/15/2017)

-Landlords must provide annual re-certification of tenants’ income, and monthly rents are capped at $700 for a 2-bedroom apartment, $811 for a 3-bedroom apartment, and $904 for a 4-bedroom apartment.
+Landlords must provide annual re-certification of tenants’ income, and monthly rents are capped at $802 for a 2-bedroom apartment, $1,026 for a 3-bedroom apartment, and $1,152 for a 4-bedroom apartment.
+(Note that rent limits are lower for 20% of units in a project of 5 or more units.)

 Tenant income cannot exceed: